 - Dried shrimp.
 You can find these in the refrigerated section at the Asian markets.
 The dried shrimp is hydrated and salty, adding extra umami flavors to the salad. * See kitchen note for substitutes.

 - Toasted cashew nuts.
 Dry toasting the cashew will elevate the flavor of your salad with a fragrant and earthly taste.
-Skip the toasting if short on time. *See kitchen note for substitutes.
+Skip the toasting if you are short on time. *See kitchen note for substitutes.

 - Palm sugar.
 Brown sugar is a great substitute.
 Any sweetening agents also work, but make sure to adjust the sauce flavors before pouring it over the salad.